-I am Canadian and I grew up in Ontario but my roots are on the East Coast of Canada, on the island of Newfoundland.
+I’m Melanie Mena.
+I’m Canadian.
+I grew up in Ontario & I lived in BC for a while, but my roots are on the East Coast on the island of Newfoundland.

 At a very young age my Uncle Bill oftenfound me in mud puddles, making mud pies so he gave me the nickname “Mud” & I often wonder if he might have inadvertently set the course of my life…

 While I was in high school my Art teacher Mr. Flanagan said, “I bet you’d enjoy making pottery on the wheel.”
 We didn’t have any wheels at my high school but Mr. Flanagan encouraged me to take a wheel throwing class if I ever had the oppportunity.

 Many years later, after university, after a cross-country move, after getting a “real” job, I saw an ad for wheel throwing workshops at my local community centre.
 I remembered Mr. Flanagan’s suggestion and signed up for the beginner class, he was right – I love wheel throwing.